Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Read More: Packed in Phuket: A Lesson in What Not to Do for Chinese New Year

-Thank goodness for the Hyatt Regency Darling Harbour, where the front desk is kind enough to check me in at this ridiculously early hour.
+Thank goodness for the Hyatt Regency Sydney, where the front desk is kind enough to check me in at this ridiculously early hour.

 The Hyatt Regency occupies a prime location on Darling Harbour.
 I spent a very enjoyable stay here on Round-the-World #2 over Australia Day weekend.
 My room even had a magnificent view of the fireworks over the harbour.